 Wildflower Capital of Canada

-And if you’re a flower enthusiast, you’ll want to check out the annual Waterton Wildflower Festival, scheduled for June 19 – 24, 2016.
+And if you’re a flower enthusiast, you’ll want to check out the annual Waterton Wildflower Festival, scheduled for mid-June each year.

 The festival is “everything about wildflowers – with workshops, presentations, and guided walks to places to find wildflowers,” says photographer Ian Wilson, co-author with Jacinthe Lavoie of the guidebook, Wildflowers of Waterton Park, and Waterton Wild, a photo book of the park’s wildlife and wildflowers.

-For hotels, restaurants and shopping, you can visit the charming Waterton Village, in the heart of the national park.
+For hotels, restaurants and shopping, visit the charming Waterton Village, in the heart of the national park.
 There is also a variety of tent, RV and trailer campgrounds located throughout the park.
-Online camping registration is now open through the Parks Canada website.
+Online camping registration is through the Parks Canada website.

 Disclosure: Jacqueline Louie was a guest of the Trail Riders of the Canadian Rockies.